CrashCortez/Cohpi4/README.md

 ---
-First i want to talk about if this is a good way to play COH, the anser is not really.
+First i want to talk about if this is a good way to play COH, the answer is not really.
 Tou will be plauged with DC's and long loading times, and forget about being in AP.
 This is more of a proff of concept.

 -----
 Instructions to install City of Heroes on the pi4 with [Twister Os](https://twisteros.com/)'s current release.